Assessment of need for people with disabilities

 An Assessment of Need is an assessment carried out by the HSE for children or young people with a disability.
 The assessment identifies your child's health needs and what health services are needed to meet your child’s needs.

-An Assessment of Need is not needed to access HSE services.
+You don’t have to get an Assessment of Need to access HSE services.
 You can apply directly to services outside of the Assessment of Need process.

 The Assessment of Need is set out in the Disability Act 2005.

 This page will explain who can apply for an assessment, how to apply for an assessment, what happens after the assessment is complete and how to complain or appeal if you are unhappy with your assessment report, Service Statement or provision of services.

 If your child has a disability or you think they may have a disability, you can apply for an Assessment of Need.

 The child or young person must be born on or after 1 June 2002.

 An application can be made by a: